-There is no right or wrong answer when it comes to choosing your career.
-The job you enjoy could be another person’s worst nightmare, which means that choosing a career means finding something you’re good at, comfortable with, and enjoy doing.
+When it comes to choosing your career, there is no right or wrong answer.
+The job you enjoy could be another person’s worst nightmare, which means that choosing a career involves finding something you’re good at, comfortable with, and enjoy doing.
 Certain jobs are perfect fits for different types of people though, so let’s take a quick look at 5 different types of people who make great medical transcriptionists.

 Nurses know a lot about the world of medicine.
 They are familiar with terminology and know the importance of maintaining accuracy when it comes to patient records.
 This is exactly why they can make great medical transcriptionists.

-Nurses can complement their healthcare experience with a medical transcriptionist course from a reputed school—like Career Step.
-Their nursing training and experience gives them a head start toward being a great medical transcriptionist because they already know the terminology, anatomy, and pharmacology as well as how important it is for the records to be complete and accurate.
+Nurses can complement their healthcare experience with a medical transcriptionist course from a reputed training facility—like Career Step.
+Their nursing training and experience gives them a head start toward being a great medical transcriptionist because they already know the terminology, anatomy, and pharmacology as well as the importance of keeping the records complete and accurate.

 Transitioning to a medical transcription career is a great option for nurses because it allows them to work from home and doesn’t require them to work long hours.
-The medical transcription industry isn’t hands-on like nursing so there are no odd hours, double shifts, or emergencies keeping them away from their family and friends for long periods of time.
+The medical transcription industry isn’t hands-on like nursing, so no odd hours, double shifts, or emergencies will keep them away from their family and friends for long periods of time.

 Often, stay-at-home moms are looking for a way to work from home—whether they’re looking for a way to financially contribute to their families or they just want to work for personal reasons.
 Medical transcription is an ideal career for these mothers as it offers flexible hours and good pay.
 It’s also a great choice because with Career Step, stay-at-home moms can complete their training from home as well.